A “real life” Facebook Custom Audience example…

 To create a Facebook Custom Audience based on engagement, follow these steps:

-1. Go to Facebook Business Manager and choose Audiences
+1. Go to Facebook Business Manager and choose Audiences.

-2. Click” Create Audience” in the top left corner
+2. Click” Create Audience” in the top left corner.

-3. Select “Custom Audience”
+3. Select “Custom Audience”.

 We’ll get to specific retargeting opportunities in the next section of this article where you’ll get lots of new ideas to take your Facebook ad campaigns to a whole new level.

-Now that you’re familiar with four types of Facebook Custom Audiences and how to create them, it’s time to dive into best practices.
+Now that you’re familiar with the four types of Facebook Custom Audiences and how to create them, it’s time to dive into best practices.

 To create a Custom Audience of all people visiting your site, go to the Audience Manager, select “Custom Audience” and click on “Website Traffic” (scroll up for a step-by-step visual guide).

 Consider offering a free course or eBook instead of asking them to make a purchase right away.
-Look at this Facebook retargeting campaign as a way of building brand awareness and trust, by still focusing on the direct response conversion.
+Look at this Facebook retargeting campaign as a way of building brand awareness and trust, while still focusing on the direct response conversion.

-- Use a shorter time frame (30-60 days) to keep your offer relevant
+- Use a shorter time frame (30-60 days) to keep your offer relevant.

-- Don’t ask for a huge commitment from people who have only been to your site once
+- Don’t ask for a huge commitment from people who have only been to your site once.

-- Keep your UVP message close to the one on your home page
+- Keep your UVP message close to the one on your home page.

 - Offer value instead of asking people to buy (share eBooks, guides, etc.)